KatVolkova/study-cards-frontend/README.md

 ## Project Description

 **StudyCards** is a full-stack web application that empowers users to create, manage, and review flashcards to boost memory retention and learning efficiency.
-The app offers a simple yet powerful study system, helping users structure their knowledge in small, manageable pieces.

-Built with **React** (front-end) and **Django REST Framework** (back-end), StudyCards provides:
-- A clean and responsive user interface
-- Authentication with secure login and registration
-- Tools to create, edit, filter, and delete flashcards
-- A dynamic review system to track progress
-- Mobile-friendly design for learning anytime, anywhere

-The project is designed with scalability and future enhancements in mind, making it a strong foundation for incorporating features like spaced repetition algorithms and advanced analytics.
+The has been built with **React** (front-end) and **Django REST Framework** (back-end).
+The project is designed with scalability and future enhancements in mind.

 ---